Rmarieta/LTS4/README.md

 # Building and Explainability Analysis of a Seizure Classifier from EEG Recordings Using Graph Signal Processing

-This repository contains the code for the implementation of the classifier and its interpretation described in [a relative link](report.pdf) <a>LINK TO REPORT</a>.
+This repository contains the code for the implementation of the classifier and its interpretation described in the [project report](report.pdf).
 The different parts of the implementation involve the following steps :

 <ul>
 <li>Extraction and formatting of the seizures from the dataset.
 Run <code>data_preparation/build_data.py</code> to execute this step.</li>